-16.27.5 Stock & Equipment Control & Disposal (Stock List)
+16.29.5 Stock and Equipment Control and Disposal (Stock List)

 The Contractor shall maintain a database list of all Department owned items, and also stock that the Contractor has available for use under the maintenance contract.
 The Stock Database will be recorded on monthly tabs on an Excel Spreadsheet, which will be available to the Contractor on award of the contract.
-See Figure- Sample Stock List - Darwin in Clause 16.36 for template current Sample Stock List for the Darwin Region.
+See Figure-Sample Stock List - Darwin in Figures and Tables clause in this work section for current template of Sample Stock List for the Darwin Region.
 The Stock List may have line items added or removed as required.